Technigo/project-news-site/README.md

 Solution / problem
 To make the page responsive, I used the grid and flexbox.
 Grid to create layout and flexbox for smaller elements.
-If I were to redo my project, I would read more about responsive design + "position: fixed".
+If I had to redo my project, I would read more about responsive design + "position: fixed".
 I use "position: fixed" on my navbar and I had problem to get it to respond to the width of the site.